stanford-crfm/levanter/docs/Overview.md

 their axis names so you have to remember them and pass them in manually when doing partitioning for data parallelism, tensor parallism and FSDP.
 I think this is a bit of a missed opportunity (relative to what we have in Haliax, but it's still useful.

-### Named Tensors Elsewhere
+#### Named Tensors Elsewhere

 Haliax's NamedArrays are probably most similar to [Mesh-Tensorflow](https://github.com/tensorflow/mesh), and I think I basically reimplemented it in Jax without really meaning to.

 PyTorch has [Named Tensors](https://pytorch.org/docs/stable/named_tensor.html).
-They're purely for documentation purposes as far as I'm aware, and don't help with model partitioning.
+They're purely for documentation purposes as far as I'm aware, and don't help with model partitioning, which is one of their main use cases in Haliax.

 ## GPT-2 Implementation